Sally Gearin: Career

 Gearin was recognised nationally as a Trailblazing Woman Lawyer in 2016, one of only 45 in the country.
 Her interviews are held in the National Archives.

 Gearin retired from the Bar in 2010.
 Since then she has served on a number of Tribunals and was for 5 years the legal advisor to the Northern Territory Legislative Assembly on Human Rights and Rule of Law compliance in legislation.
-She currently serves as a part time member on NTCAT.
+She served as a part time member on NTCAT for 8 years and was in September 2025 appointed NT Legal Aid Commissioner representing community interests.

+in 2025 Gearin was voted Northern Territory Professional Woman of Year.